 Health Care Flexible Spending Accounts

-Carnegie Mellon allows full-time benefits-eligible faculty and staff to put aside money from their pay on a pre-tax basis, to cover anticipated health care expenses for themselves or eligible dependents.
-Contributing to a Health Care Flexible Spending Account (HCFSA) can save you up to 25% on the money you set aside, depending on your federal tax rate.
+Carnegie Mellon offers a Health Care Flexible Spending Account (HCFSA) to help you lower your health care expenses by paying with tax-free money.
+With the HCFSA, you put aside money from your pay on a pre-tax basis to cover anticipated health care expenses for yourself or your eligible dependents.
+Contributing to an HCFSA can save you up to 25% on the money you set aside, depending on your federal tax rate.

 - Qualified health care expenses not otherwise covered by medical, prescription, dental or vision insurance may be reimbursed.
 Examples include copays, coinsurance, and deductible expenses and some procedures not covered by your insurance plan.

 - See the FSA Qualifying Expenses [pdf] and the IRS publication, Medical and Dental Expenses IRS Publication #502 [pdf].

 - Eexpenses incurred by you and your IRS-qualified dependents may be covered by the HCFSA.
 (Note: the law only permits you to reimburse claims incurred by dependents listed for federal tax purposes.
 Most domestic partners do not meet the IRS dependent definition.)

 - Expenses must be incurred during the plan year (calendar year plus two-and-a-half month grace period), while you are contributing.

 - If you initiate a reimbursement account mid-year, you can only use the contributions to reimburse yourself for expenses incurred AFTER you enrolled.

 - If you increase the amount of your contributions due to a life change, you can only use the additional contributions to reimburse yourself for expenses incurred AFTER the event.